We Are An Inpedendent All-Physician Practice

 on the Intercoastal Waterway before building this current office adjacent to the newly built hospital across town.

-For 50 years, it has been recognized as one of Wilmington's cornerstones for primary pediatrics.
+For over 50 years, it has been recognized as one of Wilmington's cornerstones for primary pediatrics.

 Dr. Charles M. Hicks 1936 - 2017